 When you open XDE for the first time you’ll be greeted by this sign in screen.
 If you have an account already, go ahead and sign in.
-If you don’t, fill out your desired username and password and sign in.
-If the username is available, we’ll create the account for you.
+If you don’t, either sign in with Github or register an account.

-Success, you’re logged in!
+Success, you signed in!
 From this screen you may want to create a new project or open an existing one.
 We list some of your most recently opened projects for convenience.